kurapica/IGAS/PLoop/README.md

 The **enum** is used to define enum types.

 The **struct** is used to start the definition of a struct type.
-A data of a struct type, is a normal table in lua, without metatable settings, the basic lua value types like string, number, thread, function, userdata, boolean are also defined in the **Loop** system as struct types.
+A data of a struct type, is a normal table in lua, without metatable settings, the basic lua value types like string, number, thread, function, userdata, boolean are also defined in the **PLoop** system as struct types.
 The struct types are used to validate or create the values that follow the explicitly structure that defined in the struct types, like position on a cartesian coordinates, we only need values like { x = 13.4, y = 33 }.

 The **class** is used to start the definition of a class.
 In an object-oriented system, the core part is the objects.
 One object should have methods that used to show what jobs the object can do, also should have properties to store the data used to mark the object's state.
 A class is an abstract from objects of the same type, it can contains the definition of the methods and properties so the object won't do these itself.

 The **interface** is used to start the definition of an interface.
 Sometimes we may not know the true objects that our program will manipulate, or we want to manipulate objects from different classes, we only want to make sure the objects will have some features that our program needs, like objects have a **Name** property.
 So, the interface is bring in to provide such features.
 No objects can be created from an interface, the interface can be extended by classes.

-The **Module** is used to start a standalone environment with version check, and make the development with the **Loop** system more easily, like we don't need to write down full path of namespaces.
+The **Module** is used to start a standalone environment with version check, and make the development with the **PLoop** system more easily, like we don't need to write down full path of namespaces.
 This topic will be discussed at last.